g-arruda/g-arruda/README.md

 **Ph.D.
 Student in Economics at UFSC**

-My research focuses on **time series econometrics**, with applications in macroeconomics and finance.
+I am interested in **time series econometrics**, with applications in macroeconomics and finance.
 Currently, I focus on deepening my knowledge in economic modeling, utilizing tools that optimize the analysis and forecasting of economic behavior.
 I’m currently working on book of [time series](https://github.com/g-arruda/series-temporais).

 ## Tools